Here's what we'll cover

 Does Zepbound need to be refrigerated?

 Yes, you should keep Zepbound in the refrigerator.
-According to the manufacturer, Eli Lilly, Zepbound pens should be stored in a cool dark place, between 36-46° Fahrenheit (2-8° Celsius).
+According to the manufacturer, Eli Lilly, Zepbound pens and vials should be stored in a cool dark place, between 36-46° Fahrenheit (2-8° Celsius).
 Zepbound can be stored at room temperature, meaning unrefrigerated, for up to 21 days, but should never be exposed to temperatures above 86° Fahrenheit (30° Celsius).
-If you’re traveling, you can take your medication with you and it can remain unrefrigerated and at room temperature for up to three weeks.
-Zepbound pens should never be frozen.
+If you’re traveling, you can take your medication with you, and it can remain unrefrigerated and at room temperature for up to three weeks.
+Zepbound pens and vials should never be frozen.

-If you store the pen at room temperature, do not return it to the refrigerator, and discard it if you don’t use it within 21 days after taking it out of the fridge.
-When the medication spends too long out of the refrigerator, the active ingredients can start to break down, making the medication less effective.
+If you store the medication at room temperature, do not return it to the refrigerator, and discard it if you don’t use it within 21 days after taking it out of the fridge.
+When the medication spends too long out of the refrigerator, the active ingredient can start to break down, making the medication less effective.

 When will Zepbound be available?